mcbac/mcbac/README.md

 Comming by this summer/fall, 2020.

+## Roadmap

+_The roadmap is subject to change without notice._

+MCBAC V2.X will be available in low production quantities (maybe 25 units).
+If that is successful, V3 will include cell balancing, PC/USB controll, and higher output capability.

 ## License

 All files owned by the MCBAC designer(s) are licensed under the terms of